 Hands-on Filmmaking for Kids

-Camp Name: 2-Week Filmmaking Camp for Kids I
+Program Name: 2-Week Filmmaking Camp for Kids – Online

-To learn more about NYFA’s camps, visit the NYFA Camp Brochure.
+To learn more about NYFA’s teen camps, visit the NYFA Camp Brochure.